jepst/CloudHaskell/README.md

 Location is represented by a _node_.
 Usually, a node corresponds to an instance of the Haskell runtime system; that is, each independently executed Haskell program exists in its own node.
 Multiple nodes may run concurrently on a single physical host system, but the intention is that nodes run on separate hosts, to take advantage of more hardware.

-The basic unit of concurrency is the _process_ (as distinct from the same term as used at the OS level).
-A process is a concurrent calculation that can be participate in messaging.
+The basic unit of concurrency is the _process_ (as distinct from an OS process).
+A process is a concurrent calculation that can  participate in messaging.
 There is little overhead involved in starting and executing processes, so programmers can start as many as they need.

 Code that runs in a process is in the `ProcessM` monad.

 Process management
 ------------------

 Processes are created with the `spawn` function.
-Its type signatures help explain its operation:
+Its type signatures will help explain its operation:

 ```haskell
 spawn :: NodeId -> Closure (ProcessM ()) -> ProcessM ProcessId
 ```

-`spawn` works analogously takes a `NodeId`, indicating where to run the process, and a `Closure`, indicating which function to use to start the process.
+`spawn` takes a `NodeId`, indicating where to run the process, and a `Closure`, indicating which function will start the process.
 This lets the programmer start arbitrary functions on other nodes, which may be running on other hosts.
 Actual code is not transmitted to the other node; instead, a function identifier is sent.
 This works on the assumption that all connected nodes are running identical copies of the compiled Haskell binary (unlike Erlang, which allows new code to be sent to remote nodes at runtime).

-We encode the function identifier used to start remote processes as a `Closure`.
-Closures for remotely-callable functions are automatically generated, and named after the original function with a `__closure` suffix.
+We encode the function identifier used to start remote processes in a `Closure`.
+Closures for remotely-callable functions are automatically generated, and are named after the original function with a `__closure` suffix.
 Therefore, if I have a function like this:

 ```haskell
 greet :: String -> ProcessM ()